zahidgadirov/Seismic-Processing-Wiener_Deconvolution/README.md

 **Theoretical Background**
 The seismic trace $s(t)$ is modeled as the convolution of a reflectivity series $r(t)$ and a source wavelet $w(t)$:
 $$s(t) = r(t) * w(t)$$

-**The Challange**
+**The Challenge**
 In the frequency domain, performing a simple mathematical division $S(f) / W(f)$ leads to instability and "noise explosion" because the wavelet (Ricker wavelet used here) value approaches to zero at high frequencies.

 **Solution: Wiener Deconvolution**
-To handle the challange, Wiener filter was added in frequency domain.
+To handle the challenge, Wiener filter was added in frequency domain.
 It introduces a stabilization factor $\alpha$ that represents the Noise-to-Signal ratio:
 $$G(f) = \frac{W^*(f)}{|W(f)|^2 + \alpha}$$